adamcatto/learning/biology/molecular_cell_biology/notes.md

 Now say instead of visualizing a snapshot of protein distribution across a cell, you want to understand the rate of diffusion of a protein across a membrane.
 You can still use the tools of GFP-assisted fluorescence microscopy, but now photo-bleach the membrane and some of the cytosol.
 Capturing a time-lapse of microscopy images now will give you a picture of the rate at which a protein moves across the membrane!
 This technique is called fluorescence recovery after photobleaching (FRAP).

+## Chapter 02 – Molecules and Membranes

+Water is important.
+It is a polar molecule, and readily available to form hydrogen bonds either with itself or other polar molecules.
+It can also interact with ions.
+There are many important metabolic functions in which water is involved.

+There are four main classes of biomolecules involved in cell function:

+1. Carbohydrate

+2. Lipid

+3. Nucleic Acid

+4. Protein

+Carbohydrates are classified into two broad classes: monosaccharides (simple sugars) and polysaccharides, which are large combinations of monosaccharides.
+There is an in-between carbohydrate called oligosaccharide, which is a small combination of monosaccharides (say, 2-100).
+Monosaccharides are principally involved in energy production and cell component production, whereas polysaccharides are principally involved in energy storage and play structural roles in the cell.
+All carbohydrates play important roles in cell processes; when joined to a protein, they help dictate protein folding and act as markers for protein transport to organelles or the cell membrane.

+Lipids serve similar roles as polysaccharides, in addition to other roles.
+Lipids provide structural integrity to the cell membrane.
+The primary types of membrane lipids are phospholipids, cholesterol, and glycolipids.
+Each of these three are partially hyrdrophobic and partially hydrophilic (this is called "amphipathic"), forming a natural membrane between the water-rich cytosol and less-water-rich extracellular space.
+Membrane lipids also have signaling functions, relaying signals from cell surface receptors to components in the cell body.
+Another type of lipid – triglycerols, i.e. fatty acids – are important (and efficient) energy stores, yielding twice the amount of energy per unit mass as carbohydrates.
+Other lipids act as signaling molecules, e.g. steroid hormones.